 The Funds have delegated proxy voting responsibilities to the Adviser, subject to the Board's oversight.
 In delegating proxy responsibilities, the Board has directed that proxies be voted consistent with each Fund and its shareholders' best interests and in compliance with all applicable proxy voting rules and regulations.
-The Adviser has adopted proxy voting policies and guidelines for this purpose ("Proxy Voting Policies").
+The Adviser has adopted proxy voting policies and guidelines for this purpose ("Proxy Voting Policies") and has engaged a third-party proxy advisory firm to assist with voting proxies in a timely manner and making voting recommendations under guidelines adopted by the Adviser.
 A copy of the Proxy Voting Policies is set forth in Appendix A to this SAI.
 The Trust's Chief Compliance Officer is responsible for monitoring the effectiveness of the Proxy Voting Policies.
 The Proxy Voting Policies have been adopted by the Trust as the policies and procedures that the Adviser will use when voting proxies on behalf of a Fund.